 - The depiction of high school girls and their daily lives feels so real.
-Varied faces and body shapes, pointless and unintentionally interesting conversations, lying around being unproductive… I used to lie in a heap on the carpet with my three friends like that, and we called it “glooping.”
+Varied faces and body shapes, pointless and ordinarily interesting conversations, lying around being unproductive… I used to lie in a heap on the carpet with my three friends like that, and we called the activity “glooping.”

 - The kick -> forehead -> flower -> guitar scene was mind-blowing.